Return of the Ancients

 • Xesht drops his head when killed → return to Genesis Tree, grow a grasping orchid.
 Putting rings on its fingers seems to make it happy.

-The Runes of Aldur — New League · Ocean Exploration with Farrow
+The Runes of Aldur — New League · Ocean Exploration (Rog & Gwennen)

-"Set out on an expedition with Farrow to find the crater of a fallen star — a meteor of pure Verisium."
+"Set out to find the crater of a fallen star — a meteor of pure Verisium."

 New league · The Runes of Aldur (Expedition disabled)